FibonacciEN/FibonacciEN/README.md

 ## About Us

-Fibonacci Enterprise is a leading company in the tech industry.
+Fibonacci Enterprise is social class company.
 We specialize in providing innovative solutions to complex problems using state-of-the-art technology.

 ## Our Products